daandejongen/bar/README.md

 The HysTAR model was originally proposed by Li, Guan, Li and Yu (2015).

 Li, Guodong, Bo Guan, Wai Keung Li, en Philip L. H. Yu.
 ‘Hysteretic Autoregressive Time Series Models’.
 Biometrika 102, nr.
 3 (september 2015): 717–23.

-Currently, I am working on a paper that introduces the HysTAR model into a psychological context.